 In recent times, there has been a major effect on employment, such as within the hiring/rehiring process, an increased number of redundancies, and a lack of work opportunities.
 Another profound thing is the disparities in salaries across the Sales IT Industry, and how businesses are not informed or are not checking the salaries offered by their competitors.
 A salesperson's financial reward is one of the primary motivations for them to come to work; it is also one of the organisations’ highest costs.
-Here is how to ensure you’re being offered the best:
+Here is how to ensure you’re being offered and are offering the best:

 One of the things businesses need to do is a recurring salary check for the market, and this means they are able to compare salaries against similar businesses, and in turn, offer the most appropriate salaries to their employees.
 Another thing to ensure is that the salaries being offered are competitive, as that is what drives the hiring process.
 If there are regular checks, a business is able to increase the salary offered, and be in line with market averages.
 There are multiple ways to check market salaries, such as on the following websites: Hays; Glassdoor; Payscale, along with many more, and these allow you to compare salaries within job titles, areas, for example, and are excellent tools for benchmarking.